agama-project/agama/playwright/README.md

 *Note: If you install Playwright from the RPM package then omit the `npx` tool from all commands below.*

+By default the tests are used against the local running server, if you want to test a remote server see the [Target Server](#target-server) section below.

 To run all tests use this command:

 ```